Driving Under the Influence FAQ’s

 If I am convicted of DUI will I be able to go to Canada?
 Entry into Canada is tough if you are convicted of a DUI.
 Unless you have some urgent need to go there, you will face huge obstacles when they see a DUI conviction or even a DUI charge at the border crossing.
 To answer immigration-related issues my criminal defense clients face, I often turn to the excellent website and services (for attorneys): http://www.defensenet.org/immigration-project.
 This is the Washington Defender Association Immigration Project, in Seattle.
 For questions regarding entry into Canada, which often become quite complicated I refer often to the WDA’s various Practice Advisories and to this informative WDA work on this topic:

 Resources on Canadian Immigration Law & Crimes Issues

-- Does the Canada entry problem only apply if driving into Canada?
-What about cruise ships, or air travel with a lay-over in Canada?”
-(Common when travelling to/from Asia.)
+Does the Canada entry problem only apply if driving into Canada?
+What about cruise ships, or air travel with a layover in Canada?”
+(Common when traveling to/from Asia.)